For small businesses impacted by COVID-19, these resources can help.

-Their estimated likelihood that you will be able to repay the loan within the given time frame
+The likelihood that you’ll be able to repay the loan within the given time frame

-If you are just starting your business, the lender will require you to provide a comprehensive business plan.
+If you’re just starting your business, microloan lenders will generally require you to provide a comprehensive business plan.
 This plan should indicate:

 How you plan to generate revenue

 How the microloan will help grow your business

 Getting approved for a microloan has much more to do with your vision and story than with your creditworthiness.
 Microloan lenders analyze your business goals, background, and plans in order to assess your reliability as a business owner and determine how much potential your business has.